'Truly Shameful': Ramsey County Sheriff Accuses County Manager Of Trying To Defund Law Enforcement

 The Sheriff’s Office controls an annual budget of $62 million.
 It appears Sheriff Fletcher is having difficulty understanding how to manage it.
 County administration remains committed to continue supporting the Sheriff’s Office in managing any short-term budgetary challenges they are facing.
 All areas of the county organization are expected to professionally manage resources effectively, efficiently and nimbly on behalf of Ramsey County taxpayers.

 The County Manager proposes a budget for the consideration of the Ramsey County Board of Commissioners.
 The board is responsible for approving it, as well as overseeing a transparent process that provides consistent, responsive and accountable management to meet the broad needs of the community.
-The board stands behind the approved budget and the process used to manage it in order to meet both annual and short-term needs in all areas of county operations.MORE NEWS: Brett Favre Isn't Sure What Derek Chauvin Deserves, But Believes He Was 'Absolutely Wrong'
+The board stands behind the approved budget and the process used to manage it in order to meet both annual and short-term needs in all areas of county operations.MORE NEWS: Nielsen: At Least 23.2 Million Watched Verdict In Derek Chauvin Trial

 Sheriff Fletcher has very publicly sued the Board of Commissioners related to his office’s statutorily defined base operating budget.
 The court-ordered mediation session that Sheriff Fletcher disclosed earlier today is connected to that lawsuit and not COVID-19 or civil unrest response funding.
 Since the details of the mediation are confidential, we are not able to comment further on statements made by either party as part of those negotiations.